 Suzy’s honesty, openness, passion, and tremendous insight made this one of the most exciting, eye-opening interviews I have experienced yet.
 I am thankful for her willingness to share her experiences and offer hope, as well as blaze a trail for runners to live a more healthy, balanced life.

-When did you start to realize you had a problem with food?
+When did you realize you had a problem with food?

 I remember it was in high school when I was improving on the national level and seeing girls who were much thinner than me running faster.
 I thought that I needed to be and look like that to run fast.
 There were a couple girls who were extremely anorexic.
 And I thought these girls were supposed to be the best.